abinit/abinit/doc/tutorial/gstore.md

 and the dynamical quadrupoles in order to properly describe the long-range part of the DFT scattering potentials and obtain a reliable Fourier interpolation.

-Further details on the interpolation of the DFPT scattering potentials are available the [eph_intro page](eph_intro.md).
+Further details on the interpolation of the DFPT scattering potentials are available on the [eph_intro page](eph_intro.md).

 ## Restarting a GSTORE computation